yacineaaddi/JS-Strivo-App/README.md

 ## Technologies Used

-- HTML: Structures the content of the web application.
+- HTML : Structures the content of the web application.

 - CSS: Styles the application for an appealing user interface.

-- JavaScript: Implements the core functionality, including workout tracking and map interactions.
+- JavaScript : Implements the core functionality, including workout tracking and map interactions.

-- Leaflet.js: A JavaScript library for interactive maps, used to display workout routes.
+- Leaflet.js : A JavaScript library for interactive maps, used to display workout routes.

 ## Folder Structure